Introduction to Accounting

 Corporation

 A corporation is a separate legal entity chartered under the law.
-In the U.S., each state has a corporate law, so a corporation is chartered by a state.
+In the United States, each state has its own corporate law, so a state charters a corporation.
 Corporations typically have more than one owner.

 The owners of a corporation receive shares of stock to represent their ownership and are called stockholders or shareholders.
 The stockholders elect a board of directors to govern the corporation.
 The board of directors hires the chief executive officer (CEO) and the top corporate officers.

 A special type of corporation is a nonprofit corporation.
 A nonprofit company may be organized to provide educational, charitable, social, or scientific benefits.
 Charities, universities, churches, and hospitals may all be nonprofit corporations.
-Nonprofit corporations are corporations that do not have owners and are governed by a board of trustees.
+A board of trustees oversees nonprofit corporations, which do not have owners.

 Limited Liability Company

-The hybrid form avoids both double taxation and unlimited liability.
+The LLC form avoids both double taxation and unlimited liability.
 The owners of an LLC are typically called members or partners rather than stockholders.

 Types of Business Activities

-Businesses can be classified by the type of activity performed.
+The type of activity classifies businesses.
 There are three types of businesses based on their activities:

-Manufacturing companies buy raw materials, convert them to products and sell the products for a profit.
+3. Manufacturing companies buy raw materials, convert them into products, and sell the products for a profit.
 Manufacturers include computer manufacturers, car companies, and pharmaceutical companies.

 Types of Accounts

-5. Expenses – Expenses occur when the business consumes or uses up assets.
+5. Expenses occur when the business consumes or uses up assets.

 Accounting Equation

-This means that all assets are paid for by either debt or equity.
+Assets are financed either by debt or equity.
 The more debt a company has, the less the owners’ equity.

 Accounting Equation